yoren/wp-a11y-docs/docs/contribute/index.md

 Do you want to help maintaining and extending this website?

 {: .note }
-Please note: we work with GitHub to maintain en extent the content of the knowledge base.
+Please note: we use GitHub to maintain and extend the content of the knowledge base.
 Creating a GitHub account is free.
 If you want to contribute please choose Sign Up on the [GitHub homepage](https://github.com).

 ## Write or audit content for the knowledge base

-From August 22, '25 we will publish topics to be written for the knowledge base [labeled documentation](https://github.com/wpaccessibility/wp-a11y-docs/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation) in our GutHub repository.
+Starting August 22nd, '25 we will publish topics to be written for the knowledge base [labeled documentation](https://github.com/wpaccessibility/wp-a11y-docs/issues?q=is%3Aissue%20state%3Aopen%20label%3Adocumentation) in our GitHub repository.

 You can also check the [WP A11y Docs project board](https://github.com/orgs/wpaccessibility/projects/3) and look through the issues in the **Todo** column.